6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 • Remember to hold each stretch for a minimum of one minute.

-Unlike other exercises, this stretch should only be performed once or twice in a session.
 Regularly incorporating this exercise into your routine can help to relieve tension and tightness in the muscles of your neck, and may even help to reduce headaches and improve your overall posture.

 The final exercise in our list of cervical spondylosis exercises is the isometric neck strengthening exercise.
-This is a strengthening exercise which aims to strengthen the muscles on all sides of the neck.
-That is the muscles on the front, the right, the left, and the back of the neck.
+This is a strengthening exercise that aims to strengthen the muscles on all sides of the neck.

 • To strengthen the muscles on the front of your neck, start by placing your right hand over your forehead.
 You can also use your left hand to assist.